What are adaptogenic herbs?

 To date, there are less than thirty “true” herbs that have been discovered that possess the true qualities and beneficial properties of an adaptogen.

-The most common list of adaptogenic herbs in the market today are Ashwagandha, Asian Ginseng, Rhodiola rosea, Reishi mushroom, Schizandra berry, Eleuthero root, Cordyceps mushroom, Holy Basil (Tulsi), Astragalus root, American Ginseng, Shilajit, Amla, Jiaogulan (Gynostemma), Shatavari, He Shou Wu, Licorice root and Turmeric (mild adaptogen).
+The most common list of adaptogenic herbs and adaptogen blend products the market today are Ashwagandha, Asian Ginseng, Rhodiola rosea, Reishi mushroom, Schizandra berry, Eleuthero root, Cordyceps mushroom, Holy Basil (Tulsi), Astragalus root, American Ginseng, Shilajit, Amla, Jiaogulan (Gynostemma), Shatavari, He Shou Wu, Licorice root and Turmeric (mild adaptogen).

 Turmeric is a mild adaptogen and contains plant sterols that offer potent anti-inflammatory and antioxidant benefits.